dwmkerr/dotfiles/README.md

 Note: including the vertical pipe `|` in the table above would cause rendering issues.
 So instead, the unicode character `｜` is used to illustrate the commands.
 Do not use the unicode character, use the normal ASCII 0x7C character.

+Other useful stuff:

+- By default vim doesn't treat `-` as part of a word (for motions, search, autocomplete, etc).
+Use `set iskeyword+=-` to change this.
+This is the changed in my `vimrc` but a useful one to remember.

 ### Plugins

 This is a new list, it'll take some time to bring others up to date.